-- (3) ★12 required from three of the following four areas, with at least ★3 taken in Canadian Literature and Culture. - a.
-Canadian Literature and Culture - b.
-Postcolonial Literature and Culture - c.
+- (3) ★12 required from three of the following four areas, with at least ★3 taken in Canadian Literature and Culture. - a Canadian Literature and Culture - Postcolonial Literature and Culture - c.
 American Literature and Culture - d.
-Aboriginal/Indigenous Literature and Culture - (4) All Honors English students must take a minimum of ★9 in English at the 400-level. - (5) ENGL 532, the Honors Tutorial, is a recommended rather than a required part of a student's program.

-- (6) WRITE Courses: WRITE and approved cross-listed courses are considered English courses and therefore are included in the minimum and maximum number of course weights permitted for credit in the program.
+Aboriginal/Indigenous Literature and Culture - (4) All Honors English students must take a minimum of ★9 in English at the 400-level. - (5) ENGL 498, Honors Essay, required in the final year. - (6) WRITE Courses: WRITE and approved cross-listed courses are considered English courses and therefore are included in the minimum and maximum number of course weights permitted for credit in the program.
 See §43.3(5) for regulations concerning cross-listed courses. - (7) Language Requirements: Students must successfully complete ★6 in a senior-level Language other than English (or equivalent).